Fintech Writing Samples

 Digital-First Banking for Digital Savvy Customers:

-We believe the digitalization of banking will create a future where key financial services are provided by Digital Hubs.
+We believe the digitalization of banking will create a future where Digital Hubs provide critical financial services.

-Digital Hubs are platforms with which people would interact in a manner similar to Siri, Alexa or Google Assistant.
-It is the consumer’s gateway to their financial life.
-Data can be collected over time to predict the consumer's situation and financial interactions.
+Digital Hubs are platforms with which people would interact, like Siri, Alexa, or Google Assistant.
+It is the consumer's gateway to their financial life.
+Data can be collected over time to predict the consumer's situation and economic interactions.
 This means their needs will be anticipated and, where permission has been given, acted on.

 How to become Digital-First: